voidloop/krakenapi/README.md

   Asset pair to get trade data for.

   \[since\]
-  (Optional) return trade data since given id.
+  (Optional) the program returns trade data since given id.
 By default [since] is equal to "0" to indicate the oldest possible trade data.

   \[interval\]
-  (Optional) how many seconds the program have to download new trade data.
+  (Optional) how many seconds the program has to download new trade data.
-  By default the program doesn't use this parameter and it exits after download trade data.
+  By default the program doesn't use this parameter and it exits immidiatly after download trade data.
 If [interval] is equal to 0 the program will not use this parameter.